COMP2150-24s1/level-design-assessment-DollarStoreObelisk/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

+The player learns various dynamics embedded within the game's systems, such as the jump height, and crouch shooting, through various "subscenes" that make up each level.
+I used the scene's geometry in largely isolated areas to minimise the ways in which the player could progress, thus encouraging use of the mechanic, or dynamic

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?